khaledh75/Privacy-Policy/README.md

 - Ensure the security and functionality of the App.
 - Verify user identity and prevent misuse of the App by requiring phone number verification before enabling private communication features.
 - Provide interactive features such as optional surveys (e.g., football team  preferences) and display anonymized, aggregated results on the map without exposing individual user choices.
+- Enable deep linking and navigation

 4. Sharing Your Information
 We do not sell or rent your personal information to third parties.
 We may share your information with:
 - Service Providers: We may share information with third-party service providers who help us operate and maintain the App (e.g., Firebase for backend infrastructure and chat storage).
 - Legal Requirements: We may disclose information if required by law or if we believe it is necessary to protect our rights, property, or safety, or the rights, property, or safety of others.
+- Branch.io for deep linking features
+  We do not share your data with (Advertisers, Marketing agencies, External data brokers)

 Note: Your chat messages are stored in Firebase and are accessible only to authorized admin personnel for moderation, safety, or legal purposes.
 We do not share chat data with any third-party advertising or analytics tools.